controversial/controversial.io/redesign-TODO.md

   - [ ] Implement a `derender` event on `NavigationAnimationBase`
     - Can be used to halt expensive tasks when laptop contents are not visible
   - [x] Implement `will-change` everywhere

+- [ ] New animation on bottom right social icons
+- [ ] Hover animation on top right hamburger button

 - Mobile optimization
   - Improve responsive design